 Like all Cucurbits, water carefully and sparingly at first.
 The small seedlings have a tendency to rot at the stem where it meets with the soil, particularly if over watered and the stem and surrounding soil becomes too wet.
 A good tip if this happens, or the weather wet, or just as a precaution, it's worth clearing the soil away from the stem to avoid it resting against the plant until the plant is more mature.

-Once Cucumbers put on growth, the reverse is needed, more water is required to keep the cucumber growing.
-If growing outside an economical use of space is to grow the cucumber up a wigwam/trellis which has bonus of keeping fruit off the ground and out of slug reach. (for tips on keeping slugs at bay) As they grow cucumbers plants need support up a wigwam, or to be tied into a cane.
+Once Cucumbers get established and start to grow it's the reverse, they require more water.
+If growing outside an economical use of space is to grow the cucumber up a wigwam/trellis which has the bonus of keeping fruit off the ground and out of slug reach. (for tips on keeping slugs at bay) As they grow cucumbers, plants need support up a wigwam, or to be tied into a cane.

 Cucumbers are vigorous and produce a lot of fruit.
 Just like courgettes, a few plants cucumber plants go a long way.
 To harvest cucumbers, simply pick when they look ready to eat.

 Like Courgettes, cucumbers can suffer from powdery mildew and if so, pick off worst affected leaves, water and feed.
 For an effective recipe to make your own organic spray, which will keep powdery mildew at bay, follow this link.